 So, it's not the best idea to dry clothes in an unheated garage during winter because they might not get dry quickly, and it can make the garage feel colder.
 But if you need to dry your clothes and don't have any other options, then it's okay to do it in the garage.
 Just remember, it might take longer for the clothes to get dry.

 - What should I do if my clothes take too long to dry indoors?
-Use dehumidifier?
-Answer: If your clothes are wet and take a long time to dry inside, they are holding onto a lot of water.
+Using dehumidifier?
+Answer: If your clothes are wet and take a long time to dry inside, they hold a lot of water.
 One way to help your clothes dry faster is by using a dehumidifier.
 A dehumidifier is a machine that removes extra moisture or water from the air.
 When you use a dehumidifier, it helps to make the air less damp, which helps your clothes dry quicker.
 So, if your clothes are not drying fast enough, you can turn on a dehumidifier to allow them to dry more quickly.